mleiwe/ChromaticAberrationCorrection/README.md

   - Remember to save the workspace
 - Finally create a corrected image, run mnl_CorrectForChromaticAberration, you will be prompted to load both the image and the ChromaticCorrections structure.
 Each channel will be produced as a separate 3D tiff stack saved to your current directory.

+Any more questions?
+Feel free to let us know!